BN Nursing Studies

 Please note that some programmes do not have Discover Uni data available.

 If you are eligible for a SAAS bursary, you should be able to reclaim travel expenses incurred during clinical placements.
-Those who are ineligible will bear the cost of travel to clinical placement personally.
+Those who are ineligible will personally bear the cost of travel and accommodation related to clinical placement.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.